 This semester long project gives you an opportunity to explore the challenge of website design and production.
 While the website mainly serves as a space for you to submit your work for class, it also allows you to consider other aspects of creating a blog or website related to making the site visually appealing and effectively organized, adding more ways for your audience to engage with and navigate through your work, sharing other interests, and developing a professional identity.

 For your site, I will ask you to use the same platform I use for my website: WordPress.
-To get started, go ahead and create a WordPress account and think about what you would like to name your site.
+(You can potentially use a different platform, such as Weebly or Wix, but I won’t be able to offer as much support for these.)
+To get started, create a WordPress account and think about what you would like to name your site.
 You don’t necessarily need to share this site beyond our class, so you are welcome to use a name that is mainly functional or fun.
 You might consider using this as the foundation of a professional site (something you use beyond this class), and in that case, it would help to use your name for the site or something else that captures your professional identity.
 Once you have decided on a name, go ahead and register your own WordPress site.
 For our class purposes, there is no need to pay for anything, although you are welcome to do so for your own purposes if you would like to register your domain name or get more functionality.
+This handout offers more details to help you get started with your site.

 - Theme.
 Your WordPress theme goes a long way toward shaping the layout and design of your site.
 Try experimenting with different themes until you find what works best for you.